unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

-At this stage, the `Model` as such is fully configured, and the configuration can be saved as a YAML file in the *config_directory* and named using the *identifier* (e.g. in this tutorial, the file would be at *configurations/dummy.yml*).
+At this stage, the `Model` as such is fully configured, and the configuration can be saved as a YAML file in the *config_directory* and named using the *identifier* (e.g. in this example, the file would be at *configurations/dummy.yml*).

 .. code-block:: python